nud3l/nud3l.github.io/blog/2023-02-20-rust-verification/index.md

 My requirements for the test were simple: the tool should be integrated into the Rust toolchain (no DSLs) and I set myself a time limit of a single day to get started and get a useful result.

-Spoiler alert: I managed to get a useful result in less than 2 hours.
+Spoiler alert: I managed to get two tools running and produce output.
+This post covers only the setup and I will follow up with more details in a future post.

 ## Substrate Runtimes as Verification Targets